Nigel Olsson: Personal life

-Olsson has two children: Justin, who lives with his wife Angela in the United States, and Annette, who lives with her husband Barry and children Ashley and Katie in England.
-He has been married to Schanda Butler since 25 June 1989, and resides in Los Angeles.
+Olsson has one son, Justin, from his marriage to Lisa Gombatz (twin sister of Dee Murray’s wife Maria), and one daughter, Annette, who lives with her husband Barry and their children Ashley and Katie Marie in England.
+In 1989, Olsson married Schanda Butler, daughter of music producer Larry Butler.
+They live in Los Angeles.

-Olsson is a longtime car and racing fanatic, and has been associated with the Vintage Auto Racing Association and the Historic Motor Sports Association in the United States as both a racing car driver and a pace car driver.
+Olsson is a longtime car and racing fanatic, and has been associated with the Vintage Auto Racing Association and the Historic Motor Sports Association in the United States as both a race car driver and a pace car driver.